-- Must carry out prescribed CDD measures for all customers not covered by exemptions - Must have systems to deal with identification issues in relation to those who cannot produce the standard evidence - Must take a risk based approach when applying enhanced due diligence to take account of the greater potential for money laundering in higher risk cases, specifically in respect of PEPs and correspondent relationships - Some persons/entities must not be dealt with - Must have specific policies in relation to the financially (and socially) excluded - If satisfactory evidence of identity is not obtained, the business relationship must not proceed further - Must have some system for keeping customer information up to date not carried out.
-The Regulations then describe circumstances in which limited CDD measures are permitted (referred to as 'Simplified Due Diligence'), and those customers and circumstances where enhanced due diligence is required.
+- Must carry out prescribed CDD measures for all customers not covered by exemptions - Must have systems to deal with identification issues in relation to those who cannot produce the standard evidence - Must take a risk based approach when applying enhanced due diligence to take account of the greater potential for money laundering in higher risk cases, specifically in respect of PEPs and correspondent relationships - Some persons/entities must not be dealt with - Must have specific policies in relation to the financially (and socially) excluded - If satisfactory evidence of identity is not obtained, the business relationship must not proceed further - Must have some system for keeping customer information up to date diligence is required.
 Provision for reliance on other regulated firms in the carrying out of CDD measures are then set out.